Is he looking towards the future?

 Hope starts with a meal.
-We provide 2,300 meals a day.
+We provide 1.3 million meals a year.

 Empowerment leads to self-sufficiency.
-97% of our graduates succeed.
+98% of our graduates have not returned to homelessness.

 Education and job-skills training are long-term solutions for families.
 We offer GED classes so that our adult residents and anyone in the local community can finish high school.